moonbit-community/NyaSearch/README.md

 - **Character uniqueness**
 - **Repetition ratio**

-Based on these factors, `search!(..., option="auto")` will choose the best algorithm dynamically.
+Based on these factors, `search(..., option="auto")` will choose the best algorithm dynamically.

 ---